meom-group/DCM/DOC/dcm_rt_manual.md

  1. **Prepare the RUNTOOLS** ( to be done once ):

     The main production script [`nemo4.sh`](../RUNTOOLS/lib/nemo4.sh), is valid for any system.
 The portability through different systems is achieved by using bash functions instead of machine dependent command.
 Let take an example to make it clear: for instance, the command used to submit a job on a batch system depends on the scheduler you are using; it may be `qsub`, `llsubmit`, `sbatch` ....
-In the main script a generic funcion `submit` is used in place of all the variant.
+In the main script a generic function `submit` is used in place of all the variant.
 Then `submit` is defined within a function file depending on the machine.
 Before using the main script, this specific function file is sourced so that the *ad hoc* command for submission will be used.

     In order to be fully generic, the name of the functions file is hard coded as `function_4.sh`.
 Hence, preparing the RUNTOOLS is limited to make a link pointing to the *ad hoc* functions file for your machine: